 Getting here:

 The road from Darwin is bitumen to Daly River.
-Once you’ve crossed the Daly River Bridge there is 80 km of dirt road to the turn off.
-The dirt track is often impassable in the wet season, check the road report.
+Once you’ve crossed the Daly River Bridge there is 80 km of dirt road to the Peppi turn off.
+The dirt track is often impassable in the wet season, check with us before leaving Daly River so we can come looking for you.
 Careful driving and a 4WD is recommended at any time of the year.
 Directions and outstations & NT gov Maps.
 Once you get here you may want this community map.

 There’s a photo album produced by Durrmu Arts here with some images from when Peppimenarti was re-established in the 1970’s as a cattle station as well as more recent photos.